Don't split your super 50/50 without valuing what you brought in.See what it could cost you →

 Not all superannuation is matrimonial property.

-What a party brought into the relationship — plus the investment return that balance would have earned — is generally excluded from the asset pool.
-Without an actuarial calculation, parties either over-share or under-share.
+What a party brought into the relationship — plus the investment return that balance would have earned — is a s 79(4)(a) financial contribution the Court weighs in their favour.
+The whole balance still enters the pool; without an actuarial calculation, that pre-relationship contribution goes unevidenced and unweighed.
 We provide the number, defensibly.

 What Australian courts actually say